 Day 7: Havana

 This morning we’ll drive a short distance to Jaimanitas, stepping into a fantasy world created by artist José Rodriguez Fuster.
 The streets of the formerly average town were taken by Fuster and shaped into a widespread art exhibition where Picasso would have felt at home.
-We stroll through Fusterlandia and witness the incredible world where benches, roofs, doorways and city blocks become expressions of the artist and his iconic Cuban images.
+We will certainly stroll through Fusterlandia and witness the incredible world where benches, roofs, doorways, and city blocks become expressions of the artist and his iconic Cuban images.

 This afternoon we’ll have time to explore more of Old Havana on foot, walking along the famed Malecon.
 As night falls we explore the city as Cubans do—in classic cars that haven’t misplaced their 1950s glamour.
 We finish our day together with a final dinner of Cuban classics and authentic dishes with a Havana flair.
 Enjoy the salsa-filled nightlife of Havana before returning to the hotel to rest up for tomorrow’s flight!

 Day 8: Farewell Havana!

 We rise early and enjoy a final Cuban breakfast before heading to the airport for our flights toward home.

 Due to ongoing changes in Cuba Travel restrictions, reservations must be made by phone (305-294-8174).